megacamelus/camel-jbang-plugin-explain/README.md

 This tool works as a standalone application or as a JBang plugin.

+## Running as Camel JBang Plugin

-*NOTE*: not working due to https://issues.apache.org/jira/browse/CAMEL-20923.
+*NOTE*: **plugin mode is not working** due to https://issues.apache.org/jira/browse/CAMEL-20923.
 Use standalone mode for now.

-## Running as Camel JBang Plugin

 ### Install the plugin